Echocardiograms

 FAQs

-• A transthoracic echocardiogram (TTE) is what we offer at EIS and can take 40-60 minutes.
+• A transthoracic echocardiogram (TTE) can take 40-60 minutes.
 The length of the echo test can vary depending on the quality of images and degree of findings.
+We perform this test at our office in South Portland, Maine.

 • Many patients refer to an echocardiogram as an "echo" and this test is used to visualize the heart in real-time.
 Moving 2D images of the heart are taken to assess the overall structure and function.
 This is a non-invasive test that is readily available and affordable.